Skip to content

 image

 Keyword type: Global keyword.
-Can also be used as a job keyword.
+Can be used as a job keyword.

 image: maven:3.8.5-openjdk-11-slim